hairpinfiles/hairpinfiles/Using GitHub.md

 Anyway - there's probably something you're looking for here.
 If you're new and don't know what you're doing, try [[#Issues]].

 ## Issues
+Look at the issues page [here](https://github.com/dykeaura/gaylor-vault/issues).
 Issues are sort of like a big bin of tasks for the whole vault.
-They represent **things to be done.** Take for example, [#2](https://github.com/dykeaura/issues/2) (the one I'm working on right now!)
+They represent **things to be done.** Take for example, [#2](https://github.com/dykeaura/gaylor-vault/issues/2) (the one I'm working on right now!)
 - It's called "Write a contribution guide"
 - It's assigned to *dykeaura* (me)
 - it has the [[#Labels]] "addition" and "meta"